gaberman95/EnergyScope/Sphinx/workflow.rst

 By ensuring that the download files respect the structure, the links between files should be respected and User could use the quick start procedure to launch the code.

-.. list-table::Table 35: Yearly shares of decentralized low temperature heat & CHP technologies for the Swiss energy system in 2011.
+.. list-table:: Table 35: Yearly shares of decentralized low temperature heat & CHP technologies for the Swiss energy system in 2011.
    :widths: 25 15
    :header-rows: 1